 Neither mattress featured fantastic edge support.
 Sitting near the edge of the DreamCloud and Puffy, I felt the mattresses collapse under my weight.

 Lying down near the edge of the DreamCloud, I also felt a bit like I would roll off.
-I felt more secure lying down near the edge of the Puffy, but the support still wasn’t the best.
+I felt more secure lying down near the edge of the Puffy Cloud, but the support still wasn’t the best.

 Off-gassing occurs when you unbox most online mattresses.
 The trapped gasses escape the now-unwrapped mattress and can let off a chemical smell.
 This is normal, and the smell will usually go away after 48 hours.

-There was some off-gassing with both the DreamCloud and the Puffy.
+There was some off-gassing with both the DreamCloud and the Puffy Cloud.
 I gave both mattresses a few days to completely off-gas and expand, and there were no smells after that.

 Keep in mind that hybrid mattresses like the DreamCloud might start to squeak after you have had them for a few years.
 This happens when you’ve slept on a mattress for a while, and the coils start to weaken.